tnkr-repos/html-css-js/css.md

 Everything is a box on the web
 - Box Model applies to everything on the web.
 It consists of:
     - Content - Width and height of an element
-    - Padding - Adds space inside of an element between the content and padding.
+    - Padding - Adds space inside of an element between the content and border.
     Used most often on elements with some `background-color`
     - Border - A lien around the content but inside the element
-    - Margin - creates extra space around an element which pushes away the other elements away
+    - Margin - creates extra space around an element which pushes away the other elements away.
+Used to create space between boxes
     - Fill Area - If we apply a `background-color` or `background-image` to an element, it will occupy the entire visible part (content + padding + border)
+    - These are all optional
 - ![Box Model](./images/box-model.png)
 - To view an element's box model in Dev Tools - Select the element using the `Element Selector` tool and go to the `Computed` tab